Energy policy of Russia: Energy in foreign policy

 Russia's energy superpower status became a hot topic in the European Union in 2006.
 Russia's large reserves of natural gas have helped give it the title without much debate.

 Russia has identified natural gas as a key strategic asset, and since 20 July 2006 Gazprom has had the exclusive right to export natural gas.
 The Russian government is the largest shareholder of Gazprom, and has been accused of manipulating prices for political reasons, particularly in CIS nations.

 After Russia's annexation of Crimea and involvement in the War in Eastern Ukraine in 2014, Western countries imposed sanctions targeting the Russian oil and gas sector.
 The sanctions did not cause the Russian economy to collapse, but due to the long time-lag on the development of new oil and gas fields, could have a longer-term impact on Russian oil production.
+However, increased trade with China and investment from China in the Russian economy helped Russia get through this period.

 The 2022 Russian invasion of Ukraine resulted in sanctions imposed by the US, the EU and other nations, to forbid or reduce the importation of natural gas, oil and associated products from Russia, including the introduction of a novel price cap on shipped oil, designed to allow Russia to maintain production but limiting the revenue from oil sales.

+On 18 May 2022, the European Union published plans to end its reliance on Russian oil, natural gas and coal by 2027.

+In January 2024, Ukrainian retaliatory drone strikes hit at least four oil and gas terminals across Russia.
+Ukrainian journalist Illia Ponomarenko said that "Russia finances its military from oil exports.
+You can't persuade countries like India and China to stop buying it.
+So you knock out Russian oil refineries."